On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Impossibility result

+Note that since $n\ge 3$, the set {\sety} contains at least one reader.
+Furthermore, all the readers that take steps do so after time $t_w^k$.

-An execution of $\AW$ with property $\pk{k}$ is shown in Figure~\ref{E}.
-In this figure and all the subsequent ones, correct readers are in black font, while the reader that may be {\ml} is colored { red}.
+A {\run} of $\AW$ with property $\pk{k}$ is shown in Figure~\ref{E}.
+In this figure and all the subsequent ones, correct readers are in black font, while the reader that may be {\ml} is colored~{ red} (this~reader may have taken some steps after time $t_w^k$, but these are \emph{not} shown in the figure).
 The ``$\notin x$'' on top of a step $s^i$ means that $s^i$ is invisible to the reader~$x$.
-The sign \ding{54} indicates where the crash of the writer $w$ occurs.
+The symbol \ding{54} indicates where the crash of the writer $w$ occurs.

+Note that the {\run} $A_m$ of $\AW$ satisfies property $\pk{m}$: the reader denoted $x$ in property $\pk{m}$ is the reader $q$ of {\run} $A_m$, the reader $y$ of $\pk{m}$ is an arbitrary reader other than $q$ in $A_m$, and the set $Z$ of $\pk{m}$ is the set of the remaining $n-2$ readers in $A_m$.
+So we have: